-Everyone knows that being charged with a 3rd offense DUI I’m Michigan is a big deal.
-The last thing anyone needs when facing a felony OWI charge is some lawyer listing all the bad potential consequences, ESPECIALLY because, with the help of a good DUI lawyer, most of them can be avoided, or at least substantially minimized.
+Everyone knows that being charged with a 3rd offense DUI in Michigan is a big deal.
+The last thing anyone needs when facing a felony OWI charge is some lawyer listing all the bad potential consequences that can occur, ESPECIALLY because, with the help of a good DUI lawyer, most of them can be avoided, or at least substantially minimized.
 In this 2-part article, I want to talk about avoiding things like going to prison, unnecessary jail time, and getting hit with over-the-top probation in a 3rd offense case.
 Part 2 will be a bit longer than this first installment.

 A 3rd offense charge is best handled by a skilled lawyer who puts everything under the microscope for a critical and thorough evaluation.
 Because the stakes are high, the lawyer has to examine the evidence with the mindset that there are issues and problems with it, even if they’re buried deep in the details, and to keep digging until he or she finds something.